bsandeepreddy27/Object-Identifier/README.md

 # 🤖 AI Object Identifier

-An intelligent Progressive Web App (PWA) that uses your device's camera and the Google Gemini API to identify objects in real-time, provide detailed descriptions, and answer follow-up questions in a conversational format.
+An intelligent web application that uses your device's camera and the Google Gemini API to identify objects in real-time, provide detailed descriptions, and answer follow-up questions in a conversational format.

 <!-- Placeholder for a Live Demo link -->
 [🚀 View Live Demo](https://object-identifier-three.vercel.app/)